Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

-Besides the current estimator candidates, we also think it worth exploring a pure plug-in HAL estimator.
-Since HAL can achieve fast convergence rate in theory, a plug-in estimator with HAL to estimate all relevant components (even conditional densities) could be good enough, even without a targeting step.
-The recent developed Poisson HAL method could be helpful for constructing such estimator~\cite{RytgaardEtieM2023}.
+Besides the estimating methods mentioned above, we also think it is worth exploring a pure plug-in HAL estimator.
+Recent papers show that plug-in HAL can be efficient when we undersmooth it, and sometimes achieve super efficiency without undersmoothing~\citep{vanderLaanEEPDJ2021, vanderLaanADMLJ2023}.
+Moreover, the recent developed Poisson HAL method for intensities can be used to directly estimate the conditional densities such as $\PP_0(W_{s}|W_{-s})$~\citep{RytgaardEtieM2023}.
+So, we think a plug-in estimator with HAL to estimate all relevant components (even conditional densities) could be good enough, even without a targeting step.
 Due to time constraint, we leave this for future investigation.